htimsk/SecureKey/luks-unattended.md

   * If the (partial) decryption key is on a local server, the node will not be able to decrypt the container unless the local server is also stolen and properly configured on the attacker's network
   * If the (partial) decryption key is on a remote server, we can delete it before the attacker boots up the server on a new location
   * We can deploy creative countermeasures to slow down an adversary even more, and gain us enough time to scrub the remote key from its location

+While having the ability to make the LUKS container unlockable in case of theft is a desirable feature from a security standpoint, it may cause data availablity issues.
+If the

 ### Setup unattended LUKS container